candiddev/etcha/docs/references/commands.md

 A list of sub Commands.
 Other properties for this Command will be ignored except `id`.
 These Commands will be ran in a group and not affect other groups.

+### `env`

+Map of strings keys and string values, environment variables that will be set for this Command specifically.

 ### `envPrefix`

 String, an environment variable name prefix to add to all [Environment Variables](#environment-variables) created by this command.
 Must be a valid environment variable (does not start with a number, must only contain word characters or _).